Them, Denmark

-Them is a small town in central Denmark with a population of 2,448 (1 January 2025), located in Silkeborg Municipality (formerly Them Municipality) in Jutland, lying a few kilometers south-west of Silkeborg, and north-east of Bryrup.
+Them is a small town in central Denmark located in Silkeborg Municipality (formerly Them Municipality) in Jutland, lying a few kilometers south-west of Silkeborg, and north-east of Bryrup.
+It has a population of 2,477 as of 1 January 2026.

 Business

 Them is known for the dairy "Them Andelsmejeri" established in 1888.

 Trike manufacturer Winther is also based here, and is still a family company.